syncfusion-content/blazor-docs/blazor/pdfviewer/how-to/stretch-the-pdf-viewer-size-to-its-container.md

 ---
 layout: post
-title: Update the PDF Viewer size to its container in PDF Viewer | Syncfusion&reg;
+title: Update the PDF Viewer size to its container in PDF Viewer | Syncfusion
-description: Learn here all about how to stretch the PDF Viewer size to its container in Syncfusion&reg; Blazor PDF Viewer component.
+description: Learn here all about how to stretch the PDF Viewer size to its container in Syncfusion Blazor PDF Viewer component.
 platform: Blazor
 control: PDF Viewer
 documentation: ug